etrusci-org/hylandbook/README.md

 **Required**:

 `SAVEGAME_PATH`
-Path to a Schedule I `SaveGame_*` directory, enclose it in quotes if it contains spaces, e.g. `"C:\path to\SaveGame_1"`.
+Path to a Schedule I `SaveGame_*` directory, enclose it in quotes if it contains spaces.
+Example: `"C:\path to\SaveGame_1"`

 **Options**:

 All options are optional and will use their defaults if not set by you.
+You can either use the long or short form, e.g. `-i` and `--check-interval` are the same.

 `-i, --check-interval SECONDS`
 How frequently to check the save data for changes, in seconds.